 All marketers want to know how to get their content circulating, and may even hope to have it go viral.
+But what causes viral growth and viral content?

 We may all have slightly different definitions for ‘viral content’, and that’s okay.
 We can all agree, however, that viral content means content that is well shared.
 And that is the goal of many marketers, like myself.